 There is no minimum deposit, no monthly maintenance fees, and no minimum balance fees.

 This is a huge perk compared to other credit card companies offering high yield checking accounts, where most charge monthly account fees and minimum balances required to redeem the rewards.

 Digital wallets are Apple Pay® and Google Pay™, Easily manage your account transactions, balances, and statements, 24/7 online or in the Amex® App.

 You can make ATM withdrawals and get account information for no charge at any MoneyPass location.
 There are 32,000 MoneyPass ATMs all over the US, making fee free atm withdrawals within reach of anyone.

-The Amex new checking account offers Zero Liability Fraud Protection, in case your card gets lost, stolen, or is used without your consent.
+The Amex new checking account offers Zero Liability Fraud Protection and Purchase Protection, in case your debit card gets lost, stolen, or is used without your consent.

 Its also FDIC insured.
 Each account holder is insured to at least $250,000.

 The American Express checking account and debit card are online only, meaning there are no no brick-and-mortar locations.
 So you won’t have the option to speak to someone in person about any questions or issues you may run into about your account.

 - Only Available to Amex Consumer Card Holders

 Only existing American Express consumer card members can open a checking account.
 So you’d first need to apply for a credit card account with Amex, and then wait at least three months to be eligible for the checking account.